Elias2660/CC/README.md

-Here are some of my Solutions to USACO Questions
+Here are some of my Solutions to Coding Questions